-- 3.1 Try designing and implementing a small narrative-an animation that tells a story, or a game-an animation that responds to user input. - 3.2 Include your own sprites by using the Paint Editor and by loading pictures from image files. - 3.3 Be creative!
+- 3.1 Try designing and implementing a small narrative-an animation that tells a story and responds to user input. - 3.2 Include your own sprites by using the Paint Editor and by loading pictures from image files. - 3.3 Be creative!
 Have fun!

-On-line references
+4 On-line references